mlresearch/v75/_posts/2018-07-03-kasiviswanathan18a.md

   It is hence natural to ask: what families of matrices satisfy the RE condition?
 Following a line of work in this area, we construct a new broad ensemble of dependent random design matrices that have an explicit RE bound.
-Our construction starts with a fixed (deterministic) matrix $X ∈\mathbb{R}^{n \times d}$ satisfying a simple stable rank condition, and we show that a matrix drawn from the distribution $X Φ^⊤Φ$, where
+Our construction starts with a fixed (deterministic) matrix $X ∈\mathbbR^n \times d$ satisfying a simple stable rank condition, and we show that a matrix drawn from the distribution $X Φ^⊤Φ$, where
-  $Φ∈\mathbb{R}^{m \times d}$ is a subgaussian random matrix, with high probability, satisfies the RE condition.
-This construction allows incorporating a fixed matrix that has an easily {\em verifiable} condition into the design process, and allows for generation of {\em compressed} design matrices that have a lower storage requirement than a standard design matrix.
-We give two applications of this construction to sparse linear regression problems, including one to a compressed sparse regression setting where the regression algorithm only has access to a compressed representation of a fixed design matrix $X$.'
+  $Φ∈\mathbbR^m \times d$ is a subgaussian random matrix, with high probability, satisfies the RE condition.
+This construction allows incorporating a fixed matrix that has an easily \em verifiable condition into the design process, and allows for generation of \em compressed design matrices that have a lower storage requirement than a standard design matrix.
+We give two applications of this construction to sparse linear regression problems, including one to a compressed sparse regression setting where the regression algorithm only has access to a compressed representation of a fixed design matrix
+  $X$.'
 section: Regular Papers
 layout: inproceedings
 series: Proceedings of Machine Learning Research